 Anna Kate Reid Hipp ’63 served on the MBC Board of Trustees for more than 25 years, and in 1994, she was the first alumna to chair the board.
 Hipp is a longtime supporter of the college and her dedication inspires other alumnae/i.
 Aside from her commitment to Mary Baldwin College, Hipp is active in a number of organizations devoted to environmental preservation and community enhancement, and she serves on the Board of Trustees for the Southern Environmental Law Center, protecting the natural beauty of Virginia, the Carolinas, Tennessee, Georgia, and Alabama.
 In 2009, she was honored with the YWCA of Greenville Women of Achievement Award.

-Jane Harding Miller ’76 have served on the Board of Trustees since 2004.
+Jane Harding Miller ’76 have served on the Board of Trustees since 2004 and is the current chair.
 She maintains a close connection to her alma mater, supporting it with true passion.
 After graduating from Mary Baldwin, Miller earned her law degree from the University of Virginia, and became a member of the New York State Bar.
 She practiced tax law in New York City at the firm of Simpson Thacher and Bartett prior to becoming an investment banker at several major financial institutions.
 Most recently, she worked in alternative energy financing as a managing director of the principal finance group at HSBC Securities, Inc. For many years she was a volunteer for the American Cancer Society and Memorial Sloan-Kettering Cancer Center.